DanielJohnston/techtest-database/README.md

 - [ ] As a web browser user, so that I can navigate more quickly, I would like to see navigation buttons after setting or getting values, provided I'm in the web interface

 - [ ] As a user, so that I understand I can't overwrite an existing key-value pair, I would like creating a new record with the same key to show a friendly error message

+- [ ] As a server admin, so that I can be confident that changes to the application do not break it, I would like continuous integration testing to be implemented on the GitHub repo